danielhamelberg/fastapi-microservice/README.md

-# FastAPI Microservice Project
+# FastAPI Microservice Project (testing wip)

-This project is a microservice built with FastAPI.
+This project is a microservice built with FastAPI, designed to provide a robust and scalable API for various applications.
+It includes features such as user authentication, post management, and more.

 ## Table of Contents

 - [Overview](#overview)
 - [Features](#features)